How to move your payroll to FreeAgent from another software provider

 You'll also need to do this if you’ve been posting payroll journals for the first part of the tax year and wish to create payslips in FreeAgent for the remainder of the tax year.

-If you’re setting up payroll in FreeAgent from the beginning of the tax year, please see this article.
+If you’re setting up payroll in FreeAgent from the beginning of the tax year, or mirroring payslips already produced, find out how to set up and run payroll.

 Before you start